InAnimaTe/docker-nginx-ssl/README.md

-**This build resembles the dockerfile/nginx build with the following changes: **
+**This build resembles the dockerfile/nginx build with the following changes**

 * We utilize a run script that checks for ssl cert/keys provided via env variables
 * This run script also allows for setting up a ramcache directory of specified size.
 This is meant for nginx proxy_cache so use it wisely